...

 – Acknowledge the funding in any publications (online or offline) or presentations

-Background to The Sally Christian Fund text from Sally Christian
+Background to The Sally Christian Fund Text from Sally Christian

 The idea for this fund came about after hearing the disappointment of many fellow students who were unable to attend external training courses on various aspects of archaeology because of restriction of financial resources.